Providing treatment and rehabilitation for sports and general injuries.

 Pop by reception to book your appointment.
 Otherwise, call us on 01235 772995 or email therapy@tfdgym.co.uk

 Your appointment will be confirmed once full payment has been made.
-Payment can be done easily over the phone or on the FitSense app if you are not here in person when booking.
+Payment can be done easily over the phone or in person at reception.

 Should you need to move or cancel your appointment, we are happy to do this if you give us more than 24 hours notice.
 Unfortunately we are unable to offer refunds or credits for missed appointments, or appointments which are cancelled with less than 24 hours notice.